zainezq/bookQuery/README.md

 ## Acknowledgments

-This project was completed as part of an assignment for University Of Birmingham under the guidance of Felipe Orihuela-Espina.
+This project was completed as part of an assignment for University Of Birmingham under the guidance of Professor Felipe Orihuela-Espina.
 The project templates and guidelines were provided by the university, and I appreciate their valuable support throughout the assignment.